Victoria has always been the easiest state to home educate in and we have fought hard over the years to keep it that way.

 We made so much fuss that home education was the only aspect of the Education Bill that was debated in Parliament.
 Unfortunately, ALP had the numbers to guillotine the debate and put the Bill through quietly in the midst of the Commonwealth Games.
 However, the publicity we had gained forced them into releasing the regulations before the Bill was passed.

 Following the passing of the Act, Part 6 of the Regulations was finalised under consultation with home educators.
 The Minister then appointed a Homeschooling Advisory Committee (HSAC) to develop the associated documentation.
-Again, it included department staff as well as experienced home educators.
+It included department staff as well as experienced home educators.

 There was an awareness that unreasonable regulations in other states had led to civil disobedience.
 Instead, Education Minister, Lynne Kosky, committed Victoria to a ‘light touch’ approach with regulations informed by home education experience.